telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-windows.md

 >tip: The Fiddler CA is installed in the OS certificate  manager once.
 After the Fiddler Everywhere CA installs successfully, you can directly load the **Live Traffic** tab and manually set/unset the system proxy.

 ## Step 4: Fiddle with the Traffic

-Let's now continue with capturing and inspecting some HTTPS traffic:
+Let's continue with capturing and inspecting HTTPS traffic:

 1. Open the **Live Traffic** pane.

-1. Inspect a selected session's request and response data through the **Inspectors** tab.
+2. Use the **Inspectors** tab to analyze the request and response data of a selected session.

-1. Extract technical details and statistical data using the **Overview** tab.
+3. Use the **Overview** tab to extract technical details and statistical data.

-Now you'll extract a captured session:
+Now let's go ahead with extracting a captured session:

 1. Open the **Live Traffic** pane.

-1. Focus the **Live Traffic** tab and select a request/response entry from the **Live Traffic grid**.
+1. Switch to the **Live Traffic tab** and select a request/response entry from the **Live Traffic grid**.

-1. Double-click to open the **Inspectors** tab and inspect the detailed session request/response data.
+1. Double-click on the entry to open the **Inspectors** tab and explore the detailed session request/response data.

-1. (Optional) Switch to the **Overview** tab and inspect the technical and statistical data.
+1. Switch to the **Overview** tab to examine the technical and statistical information.

-Let's modify that session!
+1. Save a session or a snapshot of multiple sessions through the **Save** option in the context menu.

+1. Share a session or a snapshot of multiple sessions through the **Share** option in the context menu.

+>tip Save and share options include adding password-protection to protect sensitive data.

+Let's move on to modifying a session:

-1. Right-click on a captured session from the **Live Traffic grid**.
-Select **Edit in Composer** from the context menu.
+1. Right-click on a captured session in the **Live Traffic grid** and select **Edit in Composer** from the context menu.

-1. Modify its headers When the session opens in a new **Composer** window.
-For example, add a new HTTP header with the `isTest` key and the `true` value.
+1. Once the session opens in a new **Composer** window, modify its headers as needed.
+For example, you can add a new HTTP header with the `isTest` key and the value `true`.

-1. Click the **tick** to save the new HTTP header.
+1. Save the new HTTP header by clicking the tick icon.

 1. Click the **Execute** button to replay the modified request.

-That was it!
-Now you are ready to dive more deeply into Fiddler Everywhere and take full advantage of its slick functionalities!

-What about mocking traffic, one might ask?
+Now, let's discuss mocking traffic:

-1. Right-click on a captured session from the **Live Traffic grid**.
-Select **Add New Rule** from the context menu.
+1. Right-click on a captured session in the **Live Traffic grid** and select **Add New Rule** from the context menu.

-1. Use the **Rules Builder** to create your mock behavior.
-Add different matching conditions, and apply various actions.
-Once ready - save the new rule.
+1. Use the **Rules Builder** to create the desired mock behavior.
+You can add various matching conditions and apply different actions.
+Once you're ready, save the new rule.

 1. Enable the **Rules** tab and toggle on the rules you want to execute.

-1. Select the captured session.
-Click on the **Replay > Reissue Requests** from the context menu.
+1. Select the captured session and click on **Replay > Reissue Requests** in the context menu to replay the requests according to the applied rules.

 >tip The **Rules** tab is one of the most advanced features in Fiddler Everywhere.
-You can create and execute complex rules on your incoming traffic to mock actual client and server behavior without actually touching the client and server applications.
+You can create and execute complex rules on your incoming traffic to mock client and server behavior without touching the client and server applications.

+That's it!
+Now you're equipped to delve deeper into Fiddler Everywhere and make the most of its powerful functionalities.

 ## Next Steps